NathanUA/NathanUA/README.md

 ### Hi there 👋

 > I am a Postdoctoral Fellow of the Department of Computing Science and Radiology & Diagnostic Imaging at the University of Alberta.
-I am mainly focusing on research in Computer Vision, Pattern Recognition and ML/DL.
+I mainly focus on research in Computer Vision, Pattern Recognition and ML/DL.

 <!--
 **NathanUA/NathanUA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.